GONG WING FOIL BOARD INFLATABLE HIPE FIRSTThe inflatable foil board that’s perfect for learning!Available on:

 We can sum up very simply the concepts of each board in our range:

-- HIPE PRO: the inflatable with 95% of the performance of a rigid board in a shape dedicated to experienced foilers that want maximum fluidity and reactivity.
+- HIPE PRO: the inflatable board with 95% of the performance of a rigid one with a shape dedicated to advanced foilers who want fluidity and maximum responsiveness!